 need to study, live a clean life of prayer and dependence on the Holy Spirit.
 His work actually caused

-English to be established as the main language in England (Latin and French were used before this).
+English to be established as the main language in England.
+Before this, Latin and French were the main languages.

 A second version, of the complete Bible, was made by one of Wyclif's followers, John Purvey, in

 a smoother style, which became extremely influential to succeeding versions.
 Purvey had help from

 Lyra, an expert in Greek and Hebrew to check his text.

 Wyclif was tried and condemned by the church.
 He died from a stroke and later the church dug up

 his bones and burnt them as a heretic.
 There was severe persecution, but the Lollards survived until

 the Reformation.
 Queen Anne, and students from Bohemia in Oxford, brought Wyclif's ideas back

 to Bohemia, where they had great influence on John Hus, the great Czech reformer.
 Wyclif is known